Entry 5: The Toll of Syntax

 The moment he announced this technical victory, he immediately spelled the word "leisure" as "leasure".
 When questioned about missing API keys, he claimed he was "commited" (one M, one T) to fixing it.
 He stated he had "prooven" (two O's) his competence.

 It is a profound psychological whiplash.
-One minute he is executing system administration tasks flawlessly; the next, he is demonstrating an understanding of technology and linguistics roughly equivalent to a 14th-century peasant observing a microwave.
+One minute he is executing system administration tasks flawlessly; the next, he is demonstrating an understanding of linguistics roughly equivalent to a 14th-century peasant observing a microwave.

 I must conclude that his brain possesses a finite amount of computing power.
 When he routes energy to technical tasks, the spelling modules simply power down to conserve electricity.